Drone Users Know Before you Fly!

 The Tucson Airport Authority supports the safe operation of drones for recreational use and commercial purposes.

 Coordination is a MUST!
-There are many areas around the airports that are NOT SAFE to fly drones because manned aircraft operate at low altitudes.
+There are many areas around the airport that are NOT SAFE to fly drones because manned aircraft operate at low altitudes.

-Please view the radius maps for the Tucson International Airport (TUS) and Ryan Airfield (RYN):
+Please view the radius maps for the Tucson International Airport (TUS):

 Contact The Tucson Airport Authority Airside Operations Department to coordinate drone operations or for any questions regarding drone uses in airport environments: